api-components/amf-web-api/readme.md

 ### Parsing a text content

-This endpoints creates a task to parse the content.
+This endpoint creates a task to parse the content.
 It does not wait for the parsing result.
-Instead iut returns the location of the endpoint to query for the parsing result.
+Instead it returns the location of the endpoint to query for the parsing result.

-The `x-api-vendor` is required and it describes API vendor.
-It is one of the API vendors supported by the AMF parser: `RAML 0.8`, `RAML 1.0`, `OAS 2.0`, `OAS 3.0`, `AMF Graph`, `JSON Schema`, `ASYNC 2.0`.
+The `x-api-vendor` is required and it is the API vendor to use.
+It is one of the API vendors supported by the AMF parser: `RAML 0.8`, `RAML 1.0`, `OAS 2.0`, `OAS 3.0`, and `ASYNC 2.0`.

-The content type is optional and is ignored.
+The content type is optional and is ignored by the server.
+However, it is a good practice to keep it and set the correct value.

 #### Plain text request